blakekrpec/PyPeekr/README.md

     - Pane Controller is implemented.
     - Started laying out client scripts.
     - Added ip as a setting, and allow the user to change it.
+    - Moved settings files out of the git repo to hide user ip addr from git.
+    - Made the above move of settings work on windows.

 - Next:
     - Finish implementing client to read and store data.
+    - Change the PaneController to interact with the client and print data as made available.
     - Add a setting for global font color.